Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History: Error Statistics

 To investigate the sources of agent failures, we conduct an error analysis based on the main results.
 Errors are categorized into personalization-related errors, indicated by imperfect preference or website scores, and non-personalization-related errors, indicated by imperfect intent scores.

 Figure~\ref{fig:error}(a) reports the distribution of personalization-related and non-personalization-related errors for AgentOccam with various backbone models.
 Across all backbones, personalization-related errors constitute a substantial portion of total failures, indicating that incorrect or incomplete use of user history remains a dominant challenge even when agents successfully navigate the web.
-While the overall error counts vary by model, this pattern suggests that improvements in general web navigation alone are insufficient to address personalization failures.
+While the overall error counts vary by model, this pattern suggests that improvements in general web navigation alone are insufficient to address personalization failures~\cite{kim2026agenticshop}.

 Figure~\ref{fig:error}(b) further breaks down personalization-related errors for Gemini~2.5~Flash.
 Among these, history retrieval failure is the most prevalent error type, accounting for nearly half of personalization errors, followed by history utilization failure and redundant history access.
 In contrast, personalization hallucination occurs less frequently.
-This breakdown highlights that personalization failures more often arise from difficulties in identifying and applying relevant historical information, rather than fabricating nonexistent preferences.
+This breakdown highlights that personalization failures more often arise from difficulties in identifying and applying relevant historical information, such as opinions embedded in user reviews~\cite{heo2025can}, rather than fabricating nonexistent preferences.
 Together, these findings reinforce the need for improved mechanisms that support effective history reasoning and utilization in personalized web agents.